awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 ------
 #### [ CentOS ]

-On CentOS, the Systems Manager patch baseline service uses pre\-configured repositories \(repos\) on the instance\.
+On CentOS, the Systems Manager patch baseline service uses preconfigured repositories \(repos\) on the instance\.
 Here are some examples from a CentOS 6\.9 Amazon Machine Image \(AMI\):
 + **Repo ID**: ultra\-centos\-6\.9\-base

   **Repo name**: UltraServe CentOS\-6\.9 \- Base